-- an assessment of the balance between demand and supply, and the economic and environmental opportunities and constraints that might influence the situation.
+- an analysis of all aggregate supply options, as indicated by landbanks, mineral plan allocations and capacity data e.g. marine licenses for marine aggregate extraction, recycled aggregates and the potential throughputs from wharves/rail depots; and - an assessment of the balance between demand and supply, and the economic and environmental opportunities and constraints that might influence the situation.
 It should conclude if there is a shortage or a surplus of supply and, if the former, how this is being addressed - 1.6.
-This is a joint LAA, prepared by Dorset County Council on behalf of Bournemouth and Poole Councils and covering the administrative areas of the county council and the two unitary authorities of Poole and Bournemouth.
-Unless specifically stated, references to the Mineral Planning Authority, or to 'Dorset', include all three Authorities.
-Local minerals policy is set by the Bournemouth, Dorset and Poole Minerals Strategy, which was adopted by all three Authorities in May 2014.
+This is a joint LAA, prepared by Dorset Council on behalf of Bournemouth, Christchurch and Poole Council and covering the administrative areas of the two unitary authorities.
+Unless specifically stated, references to the Mineral Planning Authority, or to 'Dorset', include both authorities.
+Local minerals policy is set by the Bournemouth, Dorset and Poole Minerals Strategy, which was adopted by Dorset County Council, Bournemouth Borough Council and Borough of Poole in May 2014.
 It sets out the strategy for the supply of minerals, including aggregates, up to 2028.
-Work is in progress on a Mineral Strategy.
-(MSP) for Bournemouth, Dorset and Poole (BDP) to identify the sites that will deliver the various mineral needs set out in the Minerals Strategy.
+Work is in progress on a Mineral Sites Plan (MSP) for Bournemouth, Dorset and Poole (BDP) to identify the sites that will deliver the various mineral needs set out in the Minerals Strategy.
+The MSP is at an advanced stage of preparation, having undergone examination.